-19 Jun Notes for Tito Puente: The Complete RCA Recordings, Part 1
+19 Jun Tito Puente: The Complete RCA Recordings, Vol. 1

 It’s an early summer Saturday afternoon in El Barrio, in New York and the guys have taken the chairs to the sidewalk, right on Second Avenue, right next to the Old Timers Lounge, and are just sitting around, hangin’ out, making plans for the big stickball tournament next week – and talking about Tito.
 They are loud.
 But as they bluster and laugh, they also mourn.